mozzarellaV8/agora-marketplace/readme.md

 There are many ways to categorize illegal substances - [DEA Scheduling](https://www.dea.gov/druginfo/ds.shtml) comes to mind.
 With this particular data, we can possibly derive another classification scheme using association rules on vendor listings - a look at what products (drugs) tend to cluster together from a supply-side perspective.

-## choosing Agora
+## Agora and anonymous marketplaces

 Agora was chosen as a market to analyze because of it's immense popularity and high usage.
-Additionally, the conditions of Agora's shutdown were uniqute to me in that the admins voluntarily shut it down after a [paper was published in August 2015](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-kwon.pdf) that threatened to de-anonymize Tor users.
+Additionally, the conditions of Agora's shutdown were uniqute to me in that the admins voluntarily shut it down after a [paper was published in August 2015](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-kwon.pdf) that exposed vulnerabilities that could de-anonymize Tor users.
 This is in contrast to other markets of similar scale; Silk Road's demise at the hands of law enforcement; [Evolution](https://www.deepdotweb.com/2015/03/18/evolution-marketplace-exit-scam-biggest-exist-scam-ever/) and [Sheep](https://www.deepdotweb.com/2013/11/30/sheep-marketplace-scammed-over-40000000-in-the-biggets-darknet-scam-ever/) turning out to be massive exit-scams.

-It's a stretch to say that Agora's administrators were completely altruisitic in their voluntary shutdown; but such protections of themselves and their clients suggests that conducting business in a professional manner was a priority.
+It's a stretch to say that Agora's administrators were completely altruisitic in their voluntary shutdown; but such protections of themselves and their clients might suggest that conducting business in a professionally was a priority above others.

 ## images